 With Borgata as the leading gambling company, it houses the most significant number of online casino and poker sites running in the state.
 These are BetMGM, Scores Casino, PartyPoker, and Pala Casino.

-Next is the Caesars Entertainment, a well-known gambling company that owns Caesars and Harrah’s Casino, both names coming with an online casino platform, as well as the official World Series of Poker site.
-The Caesars brand also partnered with 888 an iGaming brand that has since taken the New Jersey market by storm by offering a world-class casino, poker, and sportsbook services online.
+Next is Caesars Entertainment, a well-known gambling company that owns Caesars and Harrah’s Casino, both names coming with an online casino platform, as well as the official World Series of Poker site.
+The Caesars brand also partnered with 888, an iGaming brand that has since taken the New Jersey market by storm by offering world-class casino, poker, and sportsbook services online.

-The Golden Nugget Atlantic City Hotel, Casino & Marina, is the third in line as it offers its own poker rooms as well as casinos, which are hard to beat.
-Apart from having its own proprietary online casino website in the state, the Golden Nugget brand currently works with Betfair, which is one of the most dominant internet gaming providers on a global scale.
-Apart from offering online casino services, the Betfair NJ brand also offers a sportsbook and horse race betting platform for locals.
+The Golden Nugget Atlantic City Hotel, Casino & Marina is the third in line as it offers its poker rooms and casinos, which are hard to beat.
+Apart from having its own proprietary online casino website in the state, the Golden Nugget brand currently works with Betfair, one of the most dominant internet gaming providers globally.
+Apart from offering online casino services, the Betfair NJ brand also gives locals a sportsbook and horse race betting platform.
 It may also interest you to know that the Golden Nugget Company also struck a deal with Philadelphia’s SugarHouse Casino to operate on their servers.

-Tropicana Casino & Resort Atlantic City is yet another dominant player in the game with laudable brick and mortar gambling facilities.
-It is also one of the few brands that have a proprietary online casino site running in the state, Tropicana online casino, and still partners with Virgin America, the owners of Garden State’s Virgin Casino Online.
+Tropicana Casino & Resort Atlantic City is yet another dominant player in the game with laudable brick-and-mortar gambling facilities.
+It is also one of the few brands with a proprietary online casino site running in the state, Tropicana online casino, and still partners with Virgin America, the owners of Garden State’s Virgin Casino Online.

 Our breakdown wouldn’t be complete without mentioning the Resorts Casino Hotel.
-Other than boasting of their branded online casino platform in NJ, they are in partnership with two companies to help them offer exquisite internet gambling services in the state.
+Other than boasting of their branded online casino platform in NJ, they partner with two companies to help them offer exquisite internet gambling services in the state.
 The two gaming companies are the PokerStars online poker room and Connecticut’s Mohegan Sun online casino.

-To cut a long story short, here is the full list of all the available online casinos in the state of New Jersey, complete with partner brick-and-mortar gambling facilities:
+To cut a long story short, here is the complete list of all the available online casinos in the state of New Jersey, full of partner brick-and-mortar gambling facilities: